Nayabrand/Lita-Capstone-project-/README.md

 ### EXCEL:
 ---

-### Objectives: this project was designed to address the following analysis goals:
+### Objectives: Using The Excel  to address the following analysis goals:
 - To Perform an initial exploration of the sales data.
 Using pivot tables to summarize total sales by product, region, and month.
 - Using Excel formulas to calculate metrics such as average sales per product and